CelineKaslin/CV/README.md

 # Celine Kaslin :computer:

-I am a curious, dynamic and hard-working person, always passionate about learning new skills.<br/>
+I am a curious and hard-working person, always passionate about learning new skills.<br/>
-I have start to learn coding on my own through online courses, starting by web development with HTML and CSS.<br/>
+I have start to learn coding on my own through online courses.<br/>
-Afterwards the company I was working for in a sales - customer service role saw my potential and financed some more online courses about Python.
-Proving my motivation, abilities and passion for it, they offer me to join the platform team and gave me the amazing opportunity of my life to be trained to software development in a coding bootcamp.
+Afterwards the company I was working for in a sales - customer service role saw my potential and financed more online courses about Python.
+Proving my motivation, abilities and passion for it, they offer me to join the platform team and gave me the amazing opportunity of my life to be trained to be a software developer at Makers Academy.

 I have always been interested to understand how things are working and interlinked to each other.
 I've started by trying to understand the humans thought by doing a MA in Philosophy and then by being graduated and working as a nurse in the complex area of mental health during 3 years.<br/>
 I reached a point where I realised that the world and environment we are living in, have a bigger impact than we imagine on our behaviours and is what made and continue to make the changes for the future of the humanity.<br/>
 I thought about our actual world and all this technology surrounding us and making our world going and progressing so fast.
 Those parameters in our life that we do not even notice but which are impacting so much on us, and on the future generations coming.<br/>

-And from that point I decided that I wanted to understand how what is making our day to day life is working and to be part of it by being able to bring some contribution to it.<br/>
+And from that point I have decided that I wanted to understand how what is making our day to day life is working and to be part of it by being able to bring some contribution to it.<br/>
-I discovered myself a passion in coding, because it ticks so much boxes of my personality and what I love to do.<br/>
+I discovered myself a passion in coding, because it ticks so much boxes of my personality and what I love to do:<br/>
-I realised that going more than learning code for myself, but working as a developer will bring me the happiness to love what I am doing during the third of my life time, and will offer me to :

 - Be continuously intellectually stimulated and challenged
 - Have some space for creativity
-- Exchange idea with team members and compare ways to think and to solve problems
+- Exchange ideas with team members and compare ways to think and to solve problems
 - Regular learning process
 - Be part of the technical evolution of the world

-I am open to work in both back-end and front-end.<br/>
+I am open to work in any area with any technology, as my main goal is to learn always as much as I can.<br/>
-I would love to progress in a supportive, dynamic environment with an "always growing" and improving culture company, where I'll be able to bring my technical skills but also my positive and "sharing" solutions attitude and to increase my competences including to grow by a constant learning process.<br/>
+I would love to progress in a supportive, dynamic environment with an "always growing" and improving culture company, where I'll be able to bring my technical skills but also my positive attitude and to increase my competences by a constant learning process.<br/>

 ## Skills ##

 **Coding skills**

-I have learned the basics of Python and I am able to solve basic challenges.<br/>
 I have strong skills in Ruby.
 I have built multiple projects, and web apps which incorporate *Sinatra*.<br/>
+I have learned the basics of Python and flask.<br/>
 I am also able to program in Javascript to a good level.<br/>
-I am able to write Tests for my code.
-I am using *Rspec* and *Capybara* testing frameworks for Ruby, and *Jasmine* for Javascript.<br/>
+I am following the strict principle of TDD for my code.
+I am using *Rspec* and *Capybara* testing frameworks for Ruby, *Pytest* for Python and *Jasmine* for Javascript.<br/>
-For all the projects I follow the strict principles of TDD.<br/>
 I am using Github to show the flow of my work, and I am confident with the *git* commands.<br/>

 **Fast and independent learner**